joe-crick/can-data-context/readme.md

 ## Acknowledgments

-* Thanks to [Alexis Abril](https://github.com/alexisabril) for pointing me in the right direction with leak scope
+* Thanks to [Alexis Abril](https://github.com/alexisabril) for pointing me in the right direction with leak scope.
 * Thanks to [Marshall Thompson](https://github.com/marshallswain) for thinking this was awesome.